chrisfarnham/seefarblog/_sections/EFHW_Antenna.md

 [N6YYO](https://www.qrz.com/db/N6YYO) in Huntington Beach, CA on 20 meters.
 He had a really good directional antenna and was really patient as I repeated W1YTQ, my call sign, several times before he could confirm it.
 But contact was made nonetheless.

 It's all anecdotal but I'm pretty pleased with the antenna so far.
-I think the big lesson isn't that
+My takeaway isn't that the new EFHW is better, it is that I should continue to experiment with antennas and other parts of my station to learn what works for different conditions and types of communication.